 Many Years From Now, Barry Miles

-The song became a key part of The Beatles' live shows, right up until their final concert on 29 August 1966, at San Francisco's Candlestick Park.
+‘Baby’s In Black’ became a key part of The Beatles’ live shows, right up until their final concert on 29 August 1966, at San Francisco’s Candlestick Park.
 They also performed it at Shea Stadium and at the Hollywood Bowl.
-A version from one of their Hollywood Bowl shows was included on the Real Love single in 1996, and is unavailable elsewhere.

 In the studio